MPIDR/GWDG-HPC/part2.md

   }
 })['elapsed']
 #> elapsed
-#>    2.93
+#>    2.96

 stopImplicitCluster()

-sum(CC-C)
-#> [1] 0
 ```

-Anytime we initialize the cores using **registerDoParallel** there is no need to close the connections, they will be stopped automatically once the program detects they aren't used anymore.But anytime we want to explicitly require R to release them we can use **stopImplicitCluster**.
+Anytime we initialize the cores using **registerDoParallel** there is no need to close the connections, they will be stopped automatically once the program detects they aren't used anymore.But anytime we want to explicitly require *R* to release them we can use **stopImplicitCluster**.

-### Life is always a tradeoff
+##### 2.1.1 Life is always a tradeoff

-You might be wondering why we are not using more than 3 cores.
-Let's do it!

-First, we need to introduce some new functions:
+Once we become familiar on parallelizing, the idea that more cores mean less execution time start to wear off.
+For understanding this first, we need to introduce some new functions:

 -   **makeCluster**: initializes all the cores or clusters that we require.
 -   **stopCluster**: stops and releases the cores that we have initialized.